umbraco/UmbracoDocs/umbraco-cloud/getting-started/migrate-between-regions.md

 ### Step 4: Migrate Media Items

-In the following step, we will migrate the media items from the **West EU** blob storage container to the **East US** blob storage container.
+In the following steps, we will migrate the media items from the **West EU** blob storage container to the **East US** blob storage container.

 1. Follow the guide in the [Connect to Azure Storage Explorer](../set-up/media/connect-to-azure-storage-explorer.md) article to access the Azure Blob Storage container connected to both the **West EU** and **East US** environment.
 2. Locate the media files for the **West EU** Umbraco project.